-Second, it bolsters your employer brand by establishing your reputation of having a mission beyond profit margins, which 67 percent of employees want from their employer.
+Doing so bolsters your employer brand by establishing your reputation of having a mission beyond profit margins.
+Nine out of 10 professionals (93 percent) believe that employers should lead their operations with a purpose in mind rather than merely chasing profits.
 Highlight your company mission by telling your story not through your services, but how you serve.

-Doing so will humanize your brand and better position you as a good corporate citizen.
+Telling mission-driven stories will humanize your brand and better position you as a good corporate citizen.
 In turn, you'll have more success closing the deal with passive candidates.